Rhino Passive Infrared Defeat System: Changes

 Despite the favorable outcome of the Rhino’s initial run, insurgents soon began making modifications to the IEDs to account for this countermeasure.
 Within six weeks, the aim of the EFP was adjusted so that the slug was fired 10 feet back from the Rhino to hit the vehicle.
 In response, JIEDDO and researchers at the Army Research Laboratory in Adelphi, Maryland designed and developed the Rhino II, which came with a telescoping pole whose length could be adjusted to change the position of the heat decoy.
 More than 16,000 Rhino II devices were deployed to the U.S. Army and Marines in Iraq by the end of 2008, costing around $1,800 each to produce.
 Before long, the Rhino II was featured on almost every U.S. vehicle in Iraq.
-However, by 2010, newer IEDs began to use high-powered radio waves from coalition jammers instead of heat signatures to set of the EFP as a countermeasure against Rhino II.
-Currently, more than 34,000 Rhino gadgets have been deployed to U.S. troops overseas.
+However, by 2010, newer IEDs began to use high-powered radio waves from coalition jammers instead of heat signatures to set off the EFP as a countermeasure against Rhino II.
+As of June 2018, more than 34,000 Rhino gadgets have been deployed to U.S. troops overseas.